 The seasoning on the cooking surface gives your pots and pans the non-stick surface.
-Well at least more non-stick than stainless steel.
+Well, at least more non-stick than stainless steel.

-If you do not want to season cast iron cookware yourself, you can buy a pre-seasoned cast iron skillet or dutch oven from reliable brands like Lodge.
+If you do not want to season cast iron cookware yourself, you can buy a pre-seasoned cast iron skillet or Dutch Oven from reliable brands like Lodge.
 Lodge have the benefit of putting on a seasoning at a much higher temperature than we can using home ovens.

-They can withstand high heat.
+They can withstand high heat

 The capacity to withstand high temperature also means that cast iron skillets can be used for searing, sautéing veggies, as well as for deep and shallow frying.
 The high heat leaves a crispy layer on the outside without making the food mushy or dry in the center.

 Even stainless steal is a poor conductor that’s why aluminum often sandwiched between two or three layers of steel.
 These pans come at a much higher cost than regular stainless pots and pans.
-Cast iron cooks evenly however it needs preheating first.
+Cast iron cooks evenly however, it needs preheating first.

-You can avoid hot spots and cook your food evenly if you pre-heat your cast-iron cookware on a lower temperature before cooking.
+You can avoid hot spots and cook your food evenly, if you pre-heat your cast-iron cookware on a lower temperature before cooking.

-It’s slower to bring to temperature, however cast iron has amazing thermal density.
+It’s slower to bring to temperature, however, cast iron has amazing thermal density.
 It is a key benefit of cooking in cast iron cookware.
 Thermal density is also what helps to ensure that your food cooks evenly and remains hot.

 Cast iron more foregiving than other cookware.
 This is why chicken that has been cooked in a cast iron is usually cooked evenly and often more tender.

-Cast iron cookware is relatively easy to maintain.
+Cast iron cookware is relatively easy to maintain

 Cast iron can survive years of continued use without cracking or rusting.
 Just remember to keep a layer of seasoning on your cookware and avoid the dishwasher at all costs.
-Some of these old vintage pots and pans have been found in barns and under houses and after a bit T.L.C many of fine old timers are ready to cook with again.
-They really are build to last.
+Some of these old vintage pots and pans have been found in barns and under houses and after a bit TLC many of fine old timers are ready to cook with again.
+They really are made to last.